The LeBron James MVP hype train has slowly been picking up speed as we near the end of the 2019-20 NBA regular season.

 Though they gave up a historic amount of draft assets to get here, the Clippers now have a versatile team with two premier two-way superstars playing alongside the likes of perennial sixth man of the year candidate Lou Williams and the relentless Montrezl Harrell.

 While some Lakers fans are beside themselves (I mean, to have George and Leonard turn you down to sign elsewhere in back-to-back years, only to end up playing for your crosstown rivals?
-It has to string), in LeBron James and Anthony Davis they will have the best one-two punch in the league for the next couple of years and will very much be ready for a deep playoff run.
+It has to sting), in LeBron James and Anthony Davis they will have the best one-two punch in the league for the next couple of years and will very much be ready for a deep playoff run.

 They need to fill out their roster, but Danny Green, DeMarcus Cousins, Quinn Cook and JaVale McGee, who all signed shortly after Leonard’s decision, will be critical pieces for them.